1.1 Glossary

 ISO/OSI reference model: The International Organization for Standardization Open Systems Interconnection (ISO/OSI) reference model is a layered architecture (plan) that standardizes levels of service and types of interaction for computers that are exchanging information through a communications network.
 Also called the OSI reference model.

 network byte order: The order in which the bytes of a multiple-byte number are transmitted on a network, most significant byte first (in big-endian storage).
-This may or may not match the order in which numbers are normally stored in memory for a particular processor.
+This does not always match the order in which numbers are normally stored in memory for a particular processor.

 payload: Tag-specific data sent as part of each DSLR message ([MS-DSLR]).
 Each DSLR tag contains one payload.
 Examples include Dispatcher Request tag payload ([MS-DSLR] section 2.2.2.1) (data identifying the type of request being made on the remote service), dispenser CreateService message payload ([MS-DSLR] section 2.2.2.3) (the parameters for the CreateService function), service-specific function payloads (the parameters for the service-specific functions), and so on.